arinik2/coregistration/README.md

 3. Coregistration
   3.1 Download (or use your own) "tensor.pt" via https://drive.google.com/file/d/1UgBBn0PpCVv3-iJhhVoYxcQ7IEAILr1O/view?usp=sharing
   3.2 Create a folder with m/z images to be aligned (you may use the one produced in the step 1.).
 Example "confocal for segmentation and alignment/maldi folder"
-  3.3 Create a folder with confocal tif images to be aligned (images must be grayscale, i.e. exported as Item from Volocity).
+  3.3 Create a folder with confocal tif images to be aligned (images must be grayscale, i.e. exported as Item from Volocity.
+Example https://drive.google.com/open?id=1VzkNohuZsBDxsjHEVxDPbP0F3PwaGfNs).
   3.4 Open "coregistration.ipynb", adjust paths to your files and run it.
 It will align and crop images, maintaining the resolution of confocal images.
+(Example of aligned m/z images is at "confocal for segmentation and alignment/maldi aligned", of cropped confocal images here https://drive.google.com/open?id=1gCi9DsShXZ7PFbkC_e0By_8dLlO-maIv)

 4. Cell-by-cell intensities extraction
   4.1 Open "cellprofiler pipeline name here" in the CellProfiler, upload aligned confocal and m/z images and run it.
 It will produce a ".csv" file with cell-by-cell intensities of confocal and m/z images and some cell area-shape metrics.